Privatisation in Pakistan: 2021 to present

 The government will likely fetch Rs.
 100 billion in fiscal year (FY21) through the privatisation of state-owned entities, said Privatisation Minister Muhammad Mian Soomro.

 Initial work for the privatisation of power distribution companies and State Life has been started, while the privatisation of Haveli Bahadur Shah Power Plant in Jhang and Baloki Power Plant in Kasur, two RLNG-based power plants, was in the final phases.

 On 26 August 2021, Services International Hotel in Lahore was auctioned at the highest bid of Rs.
 1.951 billion.
+The transaction was formally concluded in November 2024 with the signing of the sale agreement after delays and legal/regulatory clearances.

 In July 2025, Pakistan Railways decided to hand over the commercial management of 11 trains to the private sector in an effort to improve travel facilities and increase revenue.
 These included Hazara Express, Bahauddin Zakaria Express, Millat Express, Subak Kharam Express, Rawal Express, Badar Express, Ghori Express, Ravi Express, Thall Express, Faiz Ahmed Faiz Passenger, and Mohenjo Daro Passenger.
 The infrastructure and regulatory control of the trains were retained by Pakistan Railways, however.

+Privatisation Programme (2024–29)

+In 2024, the Privatisation Commission of Pakistan published a multi-year programme (2024–29) identifying multiple SOEs privatisation.

+First Women Bank was privatised in October 2025, when the Government of Pakistan sold its majority stake to UAE-based International Holding Company through a government-to-government transaction.

+Pakistan International Airlines was partially privatised in December 2025, after the government of Pakistan held a televised auction to sell a majority stake in the airline.
+A consortium led by Arif Habib Corporation submitted the highest bid of Rs 135 billion and acquired 75% of PIA, giving the consortium management control, while the government retained 25%.